Pouetpouets/warlock/template.md

 ### Core Mechanics
 *The primary rules and systems that define how the game is played.*

-- Mechanic 1: [Round]
+- Mechanic 1: [PvP arana]
-- Mechanic 2: [Sepll selection]
+- Mechanic 2: [Magic spells]
-- Mechanic 3: [Player versus player]
+- Mechanic 3: [Rounds]
 - Mechanic 4: [Map reduces over and over until minimum size]

 ### Game Flow
-*user vote for number of round*
-*At the begining of each round, player can buy spells or items* *Round start, player have to kills eachothers, with spells or with terrain* *While trying to kill each others, the map size reduce, surrounded by lava* *Round finish, the last player surviving get a point* *The game end once the number of round selected is over*
+*Players vote for number of round and define game rules* *At the begining of each round, player can buy spells or items* *Round start, player have to kills eachothers with spells or pushed outside the terrain, throwed in lava* *While trying to kill each others, the map size reduce, surrounded by lava* *Round finish, the last player surviving get a point* *The game end once the number of round selected is over*